Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-A stye is a tiny painful lump on the lash line of your upper or lower eyelid caused by a bacteria.
-It can look like a little pimple – red or with a white/yellow centre, and can cause lots of red inflammation and swelling around it.
+It can look like a little pimple – red or with a white/yellow centre and can cause lots of red inflammation and swelling around it.
+It may cause your eyes to water, but it should not affect your vision.

 It does not usually require treatment and gets better on its own after a week or two.
-You can relieve the pain and swelling with a cool flannel, and you can keep the area clean and encourage any discharge out with a warm water compress – soak a flannel with warm water and press against the eye for 5 minutes three or four times a day.
+You can relieve the pain and swelling with a cool flannel, and you can keep the area clean and encourage any discharge out with a warm compress – soak a flannel with warm water and press against the eye for 5 minutes three or four times a day.

 Doctor’s advice